Jiří Straka

 Jiří Straka (born 14 April 1969), also known as The Spartakiad Killer, is a Czech serial killer responsible for 11 attacks on women in Prague between February and May 1985, when he was aged 15 and 16, three of which were fatal.
 As he was a minor when he committed these crimes, he was convicted and sentenced to 10 years imprisonment.

 Following his release from prison in 2004, he legally changed his name and now lives in another part of the country.

 Early years

-Jiří Straka was born on 14 April 1969, in Prague, second of three children born to a local couple.
+Jiří Straka was born on 14 April 1969, in Prague, the second of three children born to a local couple.
 He had one older sister and one younger brother.
-According to his parents, Straka never displayed any aggressive behavior when he was young and was generally considered a good child, albeit slightly more emotional than others.
+According to his parents, Straka never displayed any aggressive behaviour when he was young and was generally considered a good child, albeit slightly more emotional than others.
 At the age of 8, he was sent for psychiatric treatment, where he was diagnosed with a neurotic disorder.
 As a teenager, he alternated between going to a boarding school and a mining apprenticeship in nearby Stochov.

 In 1985, at a time when the country was celebrating the Spartakiad, Straka began to act out on his sexual urges, stalking women around Prague at nighttime, whom he eventually started to attack.